Where the cars are the stars! The San Diego International Auto Show features the widest variety of new vehicles under one roof.

 Where: Downtown San Diego, 1600 Pacific Highway, San Diego, CA 92101

-Located on the east side of Mission Bay, the playground area is nestled between the bay and a large grassy area for families to relax.
-There are a variety of age-specific structures for climbing and swinging, with tons of sand underfoot, and also walk-bike paths for family members who have outgrown the jungle gym.
+This man-made aquatic playground features plenty of great park space to stay and play.
+Fanuel Park at the north end of Sail Bay boasts a playground with a swing set and jungle gym.
+On the east side of Mission Bay, a playground area is nestled between the bay and a large grassy area for families to relax.
+There are a variety of age-specific structures for climbing and swinging, with tons of sand underfoot, and walk-bike paths for family members who have outgrown the jungle gym.
 And the coastal breezes and open grass areas make this park ideal for flying kites.

 Where: Mission Bay, 1344 East Mission Bay Drive, CA 92109